A Day Trip Guide to Mykines, the Faroe Islands’ Land of Maybe

 WHERE IS MYKINES

 Mykines is the westernmost of the 18 main islands that make up the Faroe Islands archipelago.
-There’s only one settlement on the island, a town of the same name that’s home for just a handful of full-time residents.
+There’s only one settlement on the island, a town of the same name that’s home to just a handful of full-time residents.

 Today, a safe and sturdy metal and timber bridge spans that ravine, a development that’s proved indispensable for locals, who otherwise would have to navigate treacherous waters, or historically, make use of a treacherous chairlift contraption.

-HOW TO GET TO MYKINES
+HOW TO GET TO MYKINES | DAY TOUR, & INDEPENDENTLY

 HOW TO GET TO MYKINES BY FERRY

-The most common way to get to Mykines between May 1 - August 31 is to take the No. 36 ferry from Søvagúr (Vagar island), which departs from here at 10.20 and 16.20 daily (weather permitting).
+The most common way to get to Mykines between May 1 - August 31 is to take the No. 36 ferry from Søvagúr Port (Vagar island), which departs from here at 10.20 and 16.20 daily (weather permitting).

-The 10:20am ferry tends to be the option most day trippers will take and it does book out weeks in advance, so be sure to book your journey ahead of time.
+The 10:20 am ferry tends to be the option most day trippers will take and it does book out weeks in advance, so be sure to book your journey ahead of time.
 Tickets can be purchased here.

-The crossing takes about an hour, and features some typically epic Faroese landscapes in the process.
+The crossing takes about an hour and features some typically epic Faroese landscapes in the process.
 First, you’ll sail out of the Sørvágsfjørður fjord and along the prehistoric-looking Tindhólmur islet, sea stacks of Drangarnir and famed Stóri Drangur archway that jut dramatically straight from the North Atlantic.
 About halfway through, the towering Basalt columns that make up the cliffs of Mykines come into view, an area nicknamed the Steinskógir (stone forest).

 Mykines harbour is almost invisible until the last minute; tucked away in a small cove almost completely encased by towering basalt cliffs.
 Once you disembark, there’s a steep staircase winding up towards the green meadows and charming turf-covered houses of the pretty village.